omega-space-group/.github/profile/README.md

 ## 🏢 About ORION Lab

-**ORION Lab** focuses on cutting-edge research in AI, machine learning, and space technology.
+**ORION Lab** focuses on cutting-edge research in AI, machine learning and space technology.
 Part of the **National Observatory of Athens** and the **National Technical University of Athens**, we combine academic excellence with practical innovation.

 **Key Areas:**
 - Artificial Intelligence & Machine Learning